liyunfan1223/mod-playerbots/README.md

 The module primarily emphasizes the following key features, and we have implemented improvements in these areas:

-- **Random Bots:** We have enhanced the behavior of random bots to make them mimic real players more closely, creating a more authentic player server environment.
+- **Bots in World (Random bot):** We have enhanced the behavior of random bots to make them mimic real players more closely, creating a more authentic player server environment.

 - **Bots in Raid:** We've empowered bots to conquer challenging raid content by implementing specific strategies for various bosses, making raid encounters more engaging.
 Additionally, we have enhanced bots' capabilities in various roles such as DPS, healing, and tanking, ensuring they contribute effectively to the success of raid groups.